 The first step for any kind of research is to make your plan, it will help you to focus on your goal, focus on the time and budget.
 In your plan you have to include the following:

-1- Set up the research goals and objectives: Without asking yourself why you are conducting these interviews, you will find that you are missing something and don’t know what questions to ask and what areas to explore.
+1- Set up the research goals and objectives: Without asking yourself why you are conducting these interviews, you will find that you are missing a lot, don’t know what questions to ask and what areas to explore.
 So, you need to identify whether these interviews will help you understand your customers, identify technological constraints or help you to learn about the business.

 2- Identify stakeholders that you will meet: Based on your objectives and goals, you will select you stakeholders that will give you what you are really after.
-But don’t miss the high authority stakeholders point of view.
+But don’t miss the high authority and decision maker stakeholders point of view.

 3- Identify team roles and responsibilities: This is an essential part to agree upon with your team to make sure that all responsibilities are covered and each team member has a role.
 Responsibilities could be note taking, recording or interviewing.